B4eva/chatgpt/README.md

-# ask
+# Ask

-A new Flutter project.
+A chatbot build with openAi chatgpt

 ## Getting Started